hidashhi/api-doc/api/js/README.md

 <a id="hiCallHangup"></a>
 ### call.hangup()
 Hangup a current call.
-Or, as iniator, you can hangup a call that has not been picked up yet by the recipient
+Or, as initiator, you can hangup a call that has not been picked up yet by the recipient

 <br><br>
 [back to top](#toc)